sunodo/sunodo/apps/docs/guide/running/running-application.md

 ## Epoch

-By default the node closes an epoch once a day, but this can be controlled by the `--epoch-duration <seconds>` command option.
+By default the development node closes an epoch every 7200 blocks, but this can be controlled by the `--epoch-length <blocks>` command option.
 It's an important setting when it comes down to voucher execution.

 ## Rollups Node configuration